Cranbrook School, Sydney: Notable alumni

 Alumni of Cranbrook School are known as "Old Cranbrookians" and may elect to join the school's alumni association, the Old Cranbrookians' Association (OCA).
-For a list of notable Old Cranbrookians, see the list of Old Boys of Cranbrook School.
-These "Old Cranbrookians" include Kerry, Clyde, and James Packer, David Gyngell, Hon.
-Tim Bruxner, Olympic sprinter Steven Solomon, Mike Cannon-Brookes, and Murray Rose.

-Controversies
+Controversies and criticisms

 Anti-Semitic incidents

 In 2022, there were reports that three students were the targets of anti-Semitic behaviour by fellow students.
 Later, video footage of a student doing a Nazi salute emerged.
 In September 2022, the school announced an internal review to look into it.
 Cranbrook has said it had built an improved and centralised incident behaviour register and strengthened its alliances with organisations including the NSW Jewish Board of Deputies.

 Mass resignation from school council

-In November 2022, 10 of the 11 members of Cranbrook School’s council announced their resignation due to a deteriorating relationship between headmaster and school council president, as well as disagreement over plans to admit girls to the century-old boys’ school from 2026.
-The Cranbrook School Council has appointed 13 new Councillors to fill the casual vacancies arising from retirements from Council on 31 December 2022, as previously announced.
-This follows the 21 November 2022 announcement that all but one member of the Cranbrook School Council intended to resign.
+In November 2022, 10 of the 11 members of Cranbrook School's council announced their resignation due to a deteriorating relationship between headmaster and school council president, as well as disagreement over plans to admit girls to the century-old boys’ school from 2026.
 Subsequently, on 25 November, former School Presidents, Helen Nugent AC and Roger Massy-Greene AM, formed an independent Nominations Committee to make recommendations to the current Council on nominations for new members of Council.
+13 new Councillors were subsequently appointed.